rcos/CSCI-4470-OpenSource/Labs/Lab3.md

 5. Repeat with a branch called `jupiter`.

-6. Install gitk with `sudo apt-get install gitk`.
-  * Visualize the branching diagram.
+6. Visualize the branching diagram.
       * Use `gitk` and `gitk --all`
-      * Compare it with this command `git log --graph --oneline --decorate`.
+      * Compare it with to `git log --graph --oneline --decorate`.
   *   **Include a screenshot in your lab report.**